 Restorative proctocolectomy with IPAA is the gold standard procedure in patients with ulcerative colitis.
 Removal of the colon and the rectum creates a reservoir out of the small bowel, reestablishes gastrointestinal continuity, and provides improved quality of life and functionality, with minimal restrictions.
 However, the failure rates can range from 4 to 15 percent, according to various study series (Remzi et al., 2017; see Esen et al., 2019, for further reading).
 Additionally, 2 to 7 percent of the patients who receive the ileal pouch procedure for ulcerative colitis may have their diagnosis convert to Crohn’s disease in the long term.

-For patients whose failure occurs within one year of the original surgery, the failure is likely due to a mechanical or technical problem related to the procedure itself rather than the Crohn’s disease.
+For patients who experience pouch failure within one year of the original surgery, the failure is likely due to a mechanical or technical problem related to the procedure itself rather than the Crohn’s disease.
 But if the patient has had an uneventful surgical course of treatment, followed by great outcomes for several years, and then develops symptoms later in their journey, the diagnosis is likely Crohn’s disease.
 When failures occur, redo pouch surgery is the only option to preserve gastrointestinal continuity for patients unwilling to live with a permanent stoma and ileostomy.
 At NYU Langone, a dedicated infrastructure is in place to address these complex problems.

 Niche Surgical Expertise Expands Options